 Sustainability - Fostering awareness of the relationship between humans, wildlife, and environmental quality leads to more people partaking in sustainable land use and development practices.

-Light Polution Data - We may not realize it but artifical light can be dangerous to the environment, too.
+Light Pollution Data - We may not realize it but artificial light can be dangerous to the environment, too.
 Seeing this effect will encourage others to be aware that turning off your lights conserves both nature and energy!